 In contrast, if a real estate expert uses the residual value method, - the norm in most cases - then the market value is demanded as the target figure for the so-called 'acceptable land value'.
-In the case of the market the market.
+In the case of the market value estimation, the assumptions and input data must be transparently derived from the market.
 The highest and best use must always be assumed for the fictive earnings at the end of the project development, i.e., the valuation strategy, the technically possible, legally permitted and economically most expedient use which therefore reflects the highest value of the developed and completed property.